Blanc-dot/powershell-profile/README.md

+# End of life since moved to Linux. everything should stay working unless powershell changes some major stuff.

 # 🎨 PowerShell Profile (Pretty PowerShell)

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.